lalapopa/data_handler_csv/README.md

 * Take column data relative to another column by index
 * And more usefull function for me

+## Installation

+Using pip, you can install:

+	pip install data-handler-csv

+Or using setup.py

+	pip install .

 ## Example of usage

 Need .csv format data with first row be like 'header'